 Podcast: What’s the point of taking risks?

-During the episode two of Mobas’ after-hours podcast series, What’s the Point?, Greg Bryant (Creative Lead), Adam Tuckwell (Commercial Director) and Katie Vickery (Brand Strategist) explore what it means to take risks and why it’s important in marketing.
+During the episode two of Mobas’ after-hours podcast series, What’s the Point?, Greg Bryant (Creative Lead), Adam Tuckwell (Commercial Director) and Katie Vickery (Head of Brand Strategy and Insight) explore what it means to take risks and why it’s important in marketing.

 Challenging the status quo, taking a leap of faith, moving into uncharted territories… It all sounds a bit scary, and it is.
 In fact, it should be a bit scary.
 But how do we take measured risks so that we can reap the rewards of our actions, and how do we ensure that the wider business is on board?